A 6-Day Oregon Coast Journey

 Your time on the wild Oregon coast comes to an end, and it’s time to drive back to Portland.
-The journey from your hotel is only around 80 miles and gives you plenty of time for a couple stops to roam the old-growth forests that dot this section of the Oregon landscape.
+The journey from your hotel is only around 80 miles and gives you plenty of time for a couple of stops to roam the old-growth forests that dot this section of the Oregon landscape.

 Klootchy Creek County Park is a unique stop just off Highway 26 that was the former home to Oregon’s largest spruce tree.
 The 25-acre park has peaceful picnic spots, fishing holes, mountain bike trails, and several places for a quick stroll.
 Although it requires a 5-mile detour down Necanicum Highway, an alternative is to hike the 2.7-mile Soapstone Lake Trail for solitude in the wilderness.
 The trail tends to be muddy, and it would be wise to have a towel or an extra pair of shoes handy.
 Douglas-firs, hemlocks, and ferns surround the lake, and you’ll spot tons of newts in the water.

 Continue on Hwy 26 until you reach Portland and return to the DoubleTree where you started your road trip.
 Charge up your EV at the nearby public stations for one more day trip before catching your flight back home.

 EV Summary – Since this section is under 100 miles, a full charge will get you back to Portland without needing to recharge along the way.
 Once you reach the hotel, charge your EV at the nearby stations for one last trip the next day.